emrahcimrendev/emrahcimren_dev.github.io/writings/2019-12-11-Customer Segmentation for An Online Retailer.md

 Spring (SP), Summer (SU), Fall (FA), and Holiday (HO).
 Company's objective is to plan SP 2020 merchandise.

 XYZ's merchandise follows a hierarchical structure (see Figure 1).

+| ![_config.yml]({{ site.baseurl }}/images/2019-12-11-Merchandise Planning for An Online Apparel Retailer/merchandise_hierarchy.PNG) |
+|:--:|
+| *Figure 1: Merchandise hierarchy* |

 Department denotes high level group of products such as Women's Apparel, Women's Footwear, etc.
 When the customer arrives at the store, specific departments contain the merchandise.
 For example, if a customer enters the store and needs a t-shirt, she goes to the Women's Apparel department.
-Once in the Women's Apparel department, the customer proceeds to the next level of the merchandise hierarchy.
+Once in the Women's Apparel department, the customer proceeds to the next level of the merchandise hierarchy which is classification.

-| ![_config.yml]({{ site.baseurl }}/images/2019-12-11-Merchandise Planning for An Online Apparel Retailer/merchandise_hierarchy.PNG) |
-|:--:|
-| *Figure 1: Merchandise hierarchy* |
+We classify products based on body coverage, tops, bottoms, and dresses.

 Figure 2 shows an example for jeans.
 Merchandise category is an assortment of items that customers see as substitutes for each other.